Types of Service

 Provide personal care, light housekeeping and meal preparation.
 Give everyday care to the patient, such as: making meals, helping the patient get dressed, go to the bathroom, etc.

 Family Member Caregivers

-A training program is available to the family so they can become certified, paid, and trained to help take care of their family members.
+Family members can become paid caregivers to help take care of their family members.